There’s nothing better than stepping out your back door on a hot summer day and jumping in your own swimming pool.

 Many homeowners believe that what’s on your property is your business.
 While that’s partly true, you invite scrutiny to almost every inch of a home when you decide to finance it with the lender’s money.
 It’s true for FHA loans as well as any other loan type.

 It boils down to safety.
-Lenders don’t want their money going to finance an unsafe property.
+Lenders don’t want their money going to finance unsafe property.
 A pool that is a falling danger or is a breeding ground for bacteria is a hazard to the health of the occupants.
 Not to mention it opens the homeowner up to lawsuits.

-What if I want to Repair the Pool?
+What if I want to repair the pool?

 Repairing the swimming pool to get it into working order will allow the loan process to continue.